 - Tighten gently and slide the knot up to the hook.

-This is the foundation upon which you will form your crochet.
+Chain stitch is the foundation upon which you will form your crochet.
+It is used as a foundation chain (starting chain) and a turning chain in between rows.
 You must already have a slip knot on your hook.

 - Draw the yarn through the slip knot to form a new loop.

-- When counting chain stitches, do not count the slip knot as a stitch.
+- When counting chains, do not count the slip knot.

-- Draw the yarn through the work.
+- *Yarn over, Draw the yarn through the work.
 (2 loops on hook)

 - Yarn over again.